 - If you have extra time (hah), wade through this – Content Marketing Institute’s 175 top tools for content marketers

-When you’re strapped for time and budget, it’s plain bad business sense to create single-use content.
+When you’re strapped for time and budget, it’s bad business sense to create single-use content.
 You need to think in grander terms – how many useful pieces of content can you get out of a single idea?

 Let me demonstrate.
 I’m going to repurpose my own list of ways to repurpose content, which I created for an article about content strategy.
 Here’s an infographic showing 10 ways to turn a single blog post or case study into more fresh content!

-I consider myself basically useless at design (and I’m sure you now agree), but I was able to take a Visme infographic template and create my own infographic in about an hour.
+I consider myself basically useless at design (and I’m sure you now agree), but I was able to take a Visme infographic template and create my own branded infographic in about an hour.

 Content marketing should be a team effort, and if there’s no one else on your internal team it’s okay to look for outside help.
 I don’t mean hiring an assistant – user generated content (UGC), guest posts, and other curated content are a popular means to add content to your website and social media.